AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 4. Open AdGuard VPN on the device where you want to import the archive with the ready lists of exclusions.
 Find the appropriate section, click the *Import* button and select the archive.

-**In AdGuard VPN for iOS the export/import feature can be accessed by tapping three-dot icon in upper right corner of the Exclusions screen**.
+**In AdGuard VPN for iOS, the export and import features can be accessed by tapping the three-dot icon in the upper right corner of the Exclusions screen**.

 ![Import/export exclusions *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/2.2/exclusions-3dot-menu.png)